AIQ-Kitware/vllm_service/README.md

 kubectl get nodes --show-labels | tr ',' '\n' | grep 'nvidia.com/' || true
 ```

-You want to see:

-* the NVIDIA plugin pods are `Running`
-* the node reports a non-empty `nvidia.com/gpu` count
-* the node has `nvidia.com/*` labels such as product and memory
+You want to see a non-empty `nvidia.com/gpu` count and `nvidia.com/*` labels such as product and memory.

 ### KubeAI Helm repository